 |Lighted cupholder in the sofa in the event one can’t find where to set their drink in the darkened room while watching a movie.|

-It’s been so hot, neither of us has felt like going out for a drive to look for photos opportunities.
-With temperatures ranging from 110F (43C) to 118F (48C), it’s hardly outdoor weather.
+It’s been so hot, neither of us has felt like going out for a drive to look for photo opportunities.
+It’s hardly outdoor weather with temperatures ranging from 110F (43C) to 118F (48C).

-Last night after we dined on a tasty homemade low carb dinner, we watched the sweet movie, “A Dog’s Purpose” in Richard’s sophisticated “viewing centric” audio/video setup in his living room, typical in many homes in the US today.
+Last night after we dined on a tasty homemade low-carb dinner, we watched the sweet movie “A Dog’s Purpose,” in Richard’s sophisticated “viewing centric” audio/video setup in his living room, typical in many homes US today.

-Tom did his usual waving his hand over my face to see if I’d respond and when I admitted I’d dosed off for a minute or two I knew it was time to head to bed.
-We’ve both slept quite well these past three nights since our arrival although we both tend to wake up a few times during the night.
+Tom did his usual, waving his hand over my face to see if I’d respond and when I admitted I’d dozed off for a minute or two, I knew it was time to head to bed.
+We’ve both slept reasonably well these past three nights since our arrival, although we both tend to wake up a few times during the night.

-Awakening during the night seems to be a normal course of action for us as we’ve aged.
+Awakening during the night seems to be an ordinary course of action for us as we’ve aged.
 Luckily, we’re both able to fall back asleep fairly quickly.
-Overall we tend to get no more than about six hours of sleep each night.
-It doesn’t help that we aren’t very active right now staying indoors in air conditioned comfort.
+Overall, we tend to get no more than about six hours of sleep each night.
+It doesn’t help that we aren’t very active right now staying indoors in air-conditioned comfort.

-It felt good to finally cook a meal after an almost three-month hiatus.
-Richard doesn’t have the utmost in cooking accouterments in his kitchen but his appliances and Keurig coffee maker are over-the-top in quality, design and digital function.
+It felt good to cook a meal after an almost three-month hiatus finally.
+Richard doesn’t have the utmost in cooking accouterments in his kitchen, but his appliances and Keurig coffee maker are over-the-top in quality, design, and digital function.
 In no time at all, we had it all figured out.

 His shortage of bowls and variety of cooking utensils leaves a little to be desired.
 For us, living this life of world travel, that’s nothing new.
 As always, we improvised and made a nice meal with great leftovers for tonight.

-Today, Tom is going through a few boxes of tax records we’d left in Richard’s garage and since enough time has passed we’ll have them shredded.
-All of our records are now kept in a cloud with no necessity of keeping paper documents and receipts.
+Today, Tom is going through a few boxes of tax records we’d left in Richard’s garage, and since enough time has passed, we’ll have them shredded.
+Our forms are now kept in a cloud with no necessity of maintaining paper documents and receipts.

-We’re still reeling from the wonderful time we had with family and friends in Minnesota and look forward to continuing similar levels of enjoyment while here in Nevada.
+We’re still reeling from the beautiful time we had with family and friends in Minnesota and look forward to continuing similar levels of enjoyment while here in Nevada.

-We hope all is going well with all of our readers througout the world and that your lives are filled with love and “purpose.”
+We hope all is going well with all of our readers throughout the world and that your lives are filled with love and “purpose.”